 Soapstone countertops are naturally nonporous and relatively stain-resistant.
 They give you a natural look without the hustle; no sealing is required.
 Soapstone tops are very good at resisting heat.
 But they are highly vulnerable to scratches and abrasion.

 An edge Soapstone countertops have over other natural stones is that they are resistant to chemicals and acids.
 So you don’t need to be over conscious about harsh chemicals and acidic foods etching it.
 Cleaning of soapstone counters requires only water and a mild all-purpose cleaner or liquid dishwashing detergent.
-Scratches and tough stains can be removed with very fine sandpaper (do not use rougher than 80 grit).
-Or hire a professional for removing scratches.
+You can remove scratches and tough stains with fine sandpaper (do not use rougher than 80 grit).
+Or hire a professional to remove scratches.

-Naturally, soapstone’s color is light gray, but oiling darkens it to rich charcoal color.
-When oiling soapstone for the first time, pour mineral oil directly onto the surface.
+Naturally, soapstone’s color is light gray, but oiling darkens it to rich charcoal.
+When oiling soapstone, pour mineral oil directly onto the surface for the first time.
 Spread the oil uniformly by rubbing it over the entire surface with a dry cloth.
 Let it sit for 30 minutes, then wipe off excess oil.

 For a couple of years, oil it once a month, depending on how dark you want your soapstone.
 When water leaves noticeable spots on the surface, it’s time to re-oil your soapstone countertop.
 You can place hot items directly on soapstone, but dragging them can cause a scratch on it.